Accio/qiaseq-singlecell-rna/README.md

 ### A few important parameters which you may have to update in the pipeline.cfg file according to your experiment :
 ```
+seqtype           :    change to targetted for a targeted sequencing experiment
 primer_file       :    path to the primer file corresponding to your catalog number for a targeted sequencing experiment
+is_low_input      :    0 or 1 - whether this was a low-input experiment.
+                       Please change the WriteExcelSheet task in the luigi command line to ClusteringAnalysis
+                       for a singlecell experiment
 annotation_gtf    :    path to gencode annotation file , same as the one used to build the genome index with STAR.
 Please check our
                        qiaseq-star-indices bucket for path to the annotation gtf file.

-ercc_bed        :    path to the ERCC spike-in primer file
-                     path in docker image : /home/qiauser/pipeline_data/Primers_bed/ERCC-mix2.bed

 cell_index_file   :    path to the cell indices used in your experiment.
 File should have the oligo sequence of the indices, 1 per line
                        path in docker image : /home/qiauser/pipeline_data/cell-index.list4.[96,384].txt
+cell_indices_used :    comma delimeted list of cell indices used in your experiment - C1,C2,C3,C4,C5,..
+                       to use all 96/384 to demux specify as : all
+editdist          :    0 or 1 - editdistance mismatch for matching to known cell index set

 Please update any other parameters in the [DEFAULT] and [config] section as it applies to your sequencing experiment.